HaraldKi/kafka-watcher/README.md

 ## Compatibility

-- compiles against Kafka 0.9
+- compiles against Kafka 0.10
-- connects also to Kafka 0.10, due to Kafka's builtin upgrade support
-- does not show all groups information available from a 0.10 broker.

 ## How to use it?